lericson/pylibmc/docs/reference.rst

    .. method:: deserialize(bytestring, flag) -> value

-      Implement this method in order to change the default serialization implementation.
-This method takes *bytestring* and *flag*, stored in memcached, and deserializes them back to a Python object.
+      Deserialize *bytestring*, stored with *flag*, back to a Python object.
-      Call the *_deserialize* method to access the default behavior.
+      Override this method (in concert with ``serialize``) to use a custom serialization format, or otherwise modify the behavior.

       Raise ``CacheMiss`` in order to simulate a cache miss for the relevant key, i.e., ``get`` will return None and ``get_multi`` will omit the key